-This repurposed patio furniture idea is functional and budget-friendly.
+This repurposed patio chair idea is functional and budget-friendly.
 See how you can give a torn rattan chair new purpose in life by transforming it into a pretty and welcoming vignette.

 New Purpose for a Broken Rattan Chair